Rushikeshiitb/Sudoku-Solver-and-Difficulty-Grader/README.md

 - **Naked Triples**: Similar to Naked Doubles but for triples of cells.
 Implemented in the naked_triples function.
 - **Hidden Singles**: Identifies numbers that can only be placed in one cell of a row, column, or grid.
 Implemented in the hidden_singles function.
 - **Hidden Doubles**: Identifies pairs of numbers that can only be placed in two specific cells of a row, column, or grid.
 Implemented in the hidden_doubles function.
+- **Hidden Triples**: In hidden triples, three numbers appear as candidates in exactly three cells within a row, column, or block.
+Although they are not the only candidates in those cells, identifying hidden triples helps in narrowing down possibilities.
+This further improves the efficiency of solving the puzzle and provides an additional difficulty metric.
+- **Empty Spaces**: The algorithm counts the number of empty spaces in the puzzle at the start.
+A puzzle with more empty spaces generally tends to be harder to solve.

 ## 4. Difficulty Rating